ringcentral/engage-voice-embeddable/README.md

 ENGAGE_VOICE_AUTH_SERVER=https://engage.ringcentral.com
 ```
-**Notice**: Now the Engage Voice service only is supported on production environment.
+**Notice**: Now the RingCX service only is supported on production environment.
 Please make sure your key is graduated into RingCentral production environment.

 ### Start development server